input-output-hk/mantis-wallet/README.md

 Launches the test runner for the storybook screenshot tests in interactive watch mode.

-:information_source: You can use the interactive mode to update the snapshots (`u` command) or you can run `yarn storyshots --updateSnapshot`.
+:information_source: You can use the interactive mode to update the snapshots (`u` command) or you can run `yarn storyshots:update`.

 :warning: Since these tests use Storybook, [`yarn storybook`](#yarn-storybook) must be running while you run this command.